iamgio/animated/README.md

 ## Animated switchers

 The library also provides an `AnimatedSwitcher` node that creates a transition whenever its child changes.
-This functionality is based on animations from [AnimateFX](https://github.com/Typhon0/AnimateFX).
+This feature is based on animations from [AnimateFX](https://github.com/Typhon0/AnimateFX).

 ![Demo](https://i.imgur.com/8v2Wn0a.gif)